ulyssa/iamb.chat/src/messages/README.md

 :upload "/home/user/Documents/Shared Document.pdf"
 ```

+Clipboard images can be uploaded by pasting from the clipboard register `"*p`,
+and following the confirmation dialog.

 ## Message Scrollback

 You can scroll through messages from the message bar using the following keys: